 What I love about my birthday cake card — and what I hope you’ll love, too — is how it actually pops up into a round, two-layer cake … complete with candles!
 It’s like something magical from Harry Potter.
 So you can put it in an envelope, mail it off to a friend, and they’ll open it up to see a wonderful little cake.
 Alas, it doesn’t smell like chocolate or taste like funfetti — I’ll let you figure out how to do that.

 Here’s the pop-up birthday cake card in action … isn’t it cool?

 In this tutorial, I will show you exactly how you can make a pop-up birthday cake card.
 I offer three different ways to make your cake sides for different effects, including how you can use ribbon instead of cardstock.
 You’ll only need a few pieces of cardstock to make this card happen.

 This pop-up birthday cake card design is FREE.
-If you like it, please consider sharing them with your friends on Facebook or Pinterest (there are sharing buttons at the top of the post).
+If you like it, please consider sharing it with your friends on Facebook or Pinterest (there are sharing buttons at the top of the post).
 My compensation is seeing people make my designs and being happy.
 (Seriously!)

 Pop-Up Birthday Cake Card Materials

 Some of the links below are Amazon affiliate links for your convenience.
 Read my full disclosure policy.

 - Cardstock, three 8.5″ x 11″ sheets (I used DCWV Brights Stack)

 - 1.5″ wide ribbon (optional, used for the sides of your cake)